veerasakthi/java-challenge/readme.md

 ## My Java Experiance
 - I'm a beginner and just recently learning Spring Boot
 - I'm from Angular and nodeJS background but I have also spent a year in fixing bugs in spring boot app.
-- My recent hobby is flutter (I spend 50 hours a monthon it)
+- My recent hobby is flutter (I spend 50 hours a month on it)